Voyz/databay/docs/source/extending/extending_inlets.rst

 Test your inlet
 ---------------

 Databay comes with a template :any:`unittest.TestCase` designed to validate your implementation of :any:`Inlet` class.
-To use it, create a new test class extending :any:`InletTester` and implement :any:`InletTester.get_inlet` method returning an instance of your inlet.
+To use it, create a new test class extending :code:`InletTester` and implement :code:`InletTester.get_inlet` method returning an instance of your inlet.

 .. code-block:: python